-5.4.4 Voice Communications Network
+5.4.4 VOICE COMMUNICATIONS NETWORK

 The County's voice telecommunications architecture is the Avaya enterprise-wide VoIP capable platform.
-The solution uses the latest technology that includes VoIP and the County's fiber-optic network for connecting County facilities.
+The solution uses the latest technology that includes VoIP/SIP and the County's fiber-optic network for connecting County facilities.
 Using the County's fiber backbone (I-Net) greatly reduces the total costs of providing telecommunications services.
 The evolution of the Avaya communications platform on a fully integrated broadband network synchronizes and leverages communications capabilities, security and will help meet the present and future IT and County agencies' business needs to complement cost saving advantage of using the I-Net for calls between locations.
-DIT is implementing Session Initiation Protocol (SIP) Trunking to further reduce the cost of the connection to the carrier network.
-This will ultimately lead to an end-to-end IP based broadband communications environment that is flexible, secure and very cost effective.
+DIT implemented Session Initiation Protocol (SIP) Trunking to further reduce the cost of the connection to the carrier network.
+DIT is implementing Skype for Business as a flexible, secure and very cost effective alternative to the Avaya enterprise platform.
+The Avaya system will be converted to (SIP) offering an end-to-end IP based broadband communications environment and eliminating the need for hardware on site.

-The voice system design uses two main Fairfax County government sites - the Massey Campus and the Government Center Campus - as the "core" for the Avaya enterprise platform.
+The voice system design will move the two main Fairfax County government sites - the Massey Campus and the Government Center Campus - as the "core" into the County's virtual server environment at the Government Center Campus and at the disaster recovery site adding higher availability outside the county.
 A streamlined dialing plan has enabled more efficiency and less cost for agencies that have a geographically dispersed footprint.
 The Core + Edge configuration has yielded much tighter voice communication integration between locations and also a highly fault tolerant network.
 Avaya collaboration applications, such as the Call Center Elite application, allow agencies to have call center agents geographically dispersed across the County, yet they appear as a single work group from a citizen facing standpoint.